JFoxUK/AWS-Hackathon-CareLink/README.md

 ---

+🧮 Why We Normalized the Dataset
+During model training, we realized that the ranges of different vital signs vary massively:

+Heart rate values can vary from 30–200.

+Blood oxygen is typically 90–100.

+Temperature varies even less (around 35–42).

+Problem:
+XGBoost (and many ML algorithms) are sensitive to feature magnitude.
+Large-valued features (e.g., heart rate) can overpower smaller features (e.g., blood oxygen), leading to bias in model learning.

+Solution:
+✅ We normalized each feature to a 0–1 range before training.
+This ensured:

+Every vital sign contributed equally to the prediction.

+Training was faster and more stable.

+Final predictions were more clinically realistic and balanced.

+✅ After normalization, weighted labels were applied and saved into a clean CSV for SageMaker.

+---

 # 🏁 Summary

 **CareLink**'s dataset was **not just collected — it was clinically reasoned and weighted (through non-clinical research, author's best attempt)** to simulate real healthcare environments.